ChristophePhillips/CurriculumVitae/myCV.md

 # Community

+## Reviewing and editing
+- Member of several Ph.D. jury evaluation committees
+    - in Belgium: at ULiège (in the Faculty of Applied Sciences, Psychology, and Medicine), University of Ghent (Belgium);
+    - abroad: Maastricht University (Netherlands), INRIA (France), University of Birmingham (UK), Kings College London (UK);
+- 2020 - now.
+Editor for the OA journal ["Aperture"](https://ohbm-aperture.github.io/) driven by [OHBM](https://www.humanbrainmapping.org/);
+- 2017 - now.
+Editor for the journal ["Scientific Reports"](https://www.nature.com/srep/).

 ## Service to the community:
 - 2018 - now.
 Ad hoc member of the “Program Committee”, Organization for Human Brain Mapping.
 - 2017 - now.
 Board member of the “Belgian Society for Neuroscience”.
-- 2017 - now.
-Editor for the journal “Scientific Reports”.
 - 2016 - now.
 Representative for the scientific staff, GIGA-Research, ULiège.
 - *De facto* member of the Faculty Council, Faculty of Applied Sciences, ULiège.
-- Member of several Ph.D. jury evaluation committees at ULiège (Faculty of Applied Sciences, of Psychology, and of Medicine), University of Ghent (Belgium), Maastricht University (Netherlands), INRIA (France), University of Birmingham (UK), Kings College London (UK).
 - Former member of several commissions for the designation of new Academics, Faculty of Applied Sciences, ULiège.
 - 2017 - 2018.
 Member of the “Communication Committee”, Organization for Human Brain Mapping.